amnahsiddiqa/RNASEQ_processing/README.md

 ## NOTES:
-For more detailed information, please refer to the documentation available in the repository's wiki.
+- For more detailed information, please refer to the documentation available in the repository's wiki.
+- Under development